Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Introduction

 The outline of the paper is as follows.
 In Section~\ref{sec:main} we consider an abstract system, characterized by two EXIT-like functions.
 In terms of these functions we state a graphical criterion for the occurrence of threshold saturation.
 In Section~\ref{sec:applications} we then apply the method to several one-dimensional systems.
 We will see that in each case the analysis is accomplished in just a few paragraphs by applying the general framework to the specific setting.
 In Section~\ref{sec:gaussapprox} we develop a framework that can be used to analyze higher-dimensional systems in a manner analogous to the way the Gaussian approximation is used together with EXIT charts in iterative system design.
 We also show by means of several examples that this approach typically gives accurate predictions.
 In Section~\ref{sec:proof} we give a proof of the main results.
-Many of the supporting lemmas and bounds are relegated to appendices.
+The proof includes ana anlysis of spatial fixed points and the construction of wave-like solutions.
+Many of the supporting lemmas and bounds are in the appendices.